Shrikrishna10/Sem_5/Verif_elective2/notes/Verif- Chp 1 & 2.md

 verilog has no dynamic arrays
 sv has dynamic arrays

+# What is the Goal of Verification?
+The goal of verification is not only to find bugs in the system but also:
+- Goal of hw design: To create a device that performs a particular task such as a DVD player, network router, or radar signal processor, based on a design specification.
+- Purpose as a verification engineer: To make sure the device can accomplish that task successfully. i.e.
+	- the design is an accurate representation of the specification.
+	- the behaviour of the device, when used outside of its original purpose, is not your responsibility, although you need to know where those boundaries lie.

+## The Process of verification parallels the design creation process

 # SV Data Types

 There are 3 directions in SV they are input output and inout